- 2023-2024 CHS Pathways to Success Introduction

 5. Students may not leave early from a particular destination.
 Teachers are asked not to dismiss students from a session prior to the end of it.

-6. Classroom teachers are asked to encourage students who need help to see them during SRT period.
+6. Classroom teachers are asked to encourage students who need help to see them during SSRT period.

-7. For future reference, passes and logs should be stored by SRT homeroom teachers and the teacher/monitors of resource rooms until the end of the semester.
+7. For future reference, passes and logs should be stored by SSRT homeroom teachers and the teacher/monitors of resource rooms until the end of the semester.

-8. Counselors and administrators will send students back to SRT homeroom following appointments.
-Such may occur prior to or following the SRT session break times.
+8. Counselors and administrators will send students back to SSRT homeroom following appointments.
+Such may occur prior to or following the SSRT session break times.

 9. A teacher must sign each pass with his/her last name written legibly and in full (no initials or abbreviations) and indicate the appropriate time.

-10. An SRT teacher will not allow students to be in unsupervised areas.
+10. An SSRT teacher will not allow students to be in unsupervised areas.

 A student’s attendance is essential to learning—learning that includes not only factual subject matter but also attendance habits, work habits, attitudes, and ideals.
 Reading the material and performing satisfactorily on tests does not compensate for the loss of insight gained during class discussion, explanation, or supervised work.
 Furthermore, every student contributes to one another; therefore, a student who is absent short-changes those who are not.

-Every absence whether excused or not, interrupts the student’s understanding of the material being presented and weakens his/her interest in the continuing program.
+Every absence, whether excused or not, interrupts the student’s understanding of the material being presented and weakens their interest in the continuing program.
 Research shows that educational achievement is directly related to attendance.

 The school assumes that a student who is unable to attend the last two blocks of a particular day because of illness is unable to participate in extracurricular activities the same day.

-Requests by parents to the school to give students final exams early for jobs, vacations, and a variety other reasons are unfair when weighed against the priorities of students’ attendance at school and the important business of finishing the grading period.
+Requests by parents to the school to give students ACEs early for jobs, vacations, and a variety of other reasons are unfair when weighed against the priorities of students’ attendance at school and the important business of finishing the grading period.
 The school calendar is published early to help parents and students schedule around final test time.
-Final exams will not be given early.
-See details in the Final Exam section of the handbook.
+ACEs will not be given early.
+See details in the ACE section of the handbook.

 The student, parent or legal guardian, and the school must cooperate to achieve the school’s philosophy of education where school attendance is concerned; however, students must be encouraged to exercise self-discipline within the framework of the stated policy.
 The framework itself must be flexible enough for educationally sound exceptions.

-When a student has accumulated ten absences, the attendance record is reviewed for truancies, false calls, class discrepancies, and unexcused absences.
+When a student has accumulated ten absences, the attendance record is reviewed for truancies, false calls, class discrepancies, and unexcused absences and/or specific reason for excessive absences.
 The parents/guardians may be notified that a doctor’s written excuse will be required to excuse any further absences for the semester.

 When a student accumulates more than ten full day absences or 40 total periods, a parent/guardian conference will be requested with one or more of the following steps taken: